-“Everything, the subject and the material of my work, is about energy & temprament … and, the physical and conceptual texture of each image that I create.”
+For three decades, cinema and theater have influenced Homa’s art in various media.“Everything, the subject and the material of my work, is about energy & temprament … and, the physical and conceptual texture of each image that I create.”

 All palettes in Homa’s paintings are created using the five primary colors – black, white, red, yellow and blue (with added sheen).
 Every layer in each work has a singular color configuration which is virtually irreproducable.
 As with her use of paper (invented in China), Homa’s choice to add a touch of saffron (originally from India) to her palette serve as reminders of her childhood – of being born on, and travelling along, the ancient Silk Road, in Persia (Iran).

 “Ultimately, my work is about ‘moving pictures.’
 Every composition is like a conceptual mood-board for a scene in a film that is yet to be written.”

 Looking ahead, Homa is eager to work with various museums to create site-specific transmedia works based on their collections, including: paintings, video and sculptural installations, film and social-media projects.
 Merging her many years of experience and research studying museums and their collecting heritage as a museologist, the space of the museum has been “like a second home” to the artist …